misharexviashvili/challenge/README.md

 ---

-# Bug 1: Select dropdown doesn't scroll with rest of the page
+# Bug 1: Select dropdown doesn't scroll with rest of the page (SOLVED)

 **How to reproduce:**